AndreaAlberti07/Amazon-books-reviews-ML/Workplan.md

         - Train a classification model to predict whether a review will be helpful based on user-related features.
         - Compare the mean helpfulness ratings for reviews predicted as helpful by users with a history of high helpfulness vs. others.

     ---

+- **Hytpothesis**: There is a relationship between the number of reviews of a specific user and the helpfulness of his reviews.
+    - **Metric**: Correlation between the number of reviews of a specific user and the helpfulness of his reviews.
+    - **Model**: Linear Regression.
+    - **Description**:
+        - Add a column for each user's number of reviews.
+        - Use the number of reviews as the predictor variable and the helpfulness rating as the target variable.
+        - Train a linear regression model to predict helpfulness ratings based on the number of reviews.

+---